HeshanKarunaratne/notes/README.md

             - Abstract classes cannot be final because making an abstract class final will stop the abstract class from being extended

         2. Polymorphism: Objects act differently under different conditions
+            - There are 2 types of polymorphism
+                1. Static polymorphism(Overloading)
+                2. Dynamic polymorphism(Overriding)

         3. Inheritance: Parent Child relationship
             - All the methods are declared with the empty body and are public and abstract by default
             - All the fields public, static and final by default
+            - Interface is used for full abstraction
+            - A class implements interface and implements all abstract methods

         4. Encapsulation: Hiding the data